MicroEJ/docs/SDK6UserGuide/install.rst

 In order to use the SDK Gradle plugins and modules in your project, the :ref:`Central <central_repository>` and :ref:`Developer <developer_repository>` repositories must be configured.
 There are several ways to declare repositories.
-For starting you can declare them globally to make them available in all your projects:
+To get started, you can declare them globally to make them available in all your projects:

 - create the folder ``<user.home>/.gradle/init.d`` if they do not exist.
 - download and copy :download:`this file <resources/microej.init.gradle.kts>` in the previously created folder.

-At this stage, you can already build a project from the command line, for example by executing the command ``gradle build`` at the root of the project.
+At this stage, you can already build a project from the command line, for example, by executing the command ``gradle build`` at the root of the project.
 But let's continue the installation process to have a complete development environment.

 Install the IDE
 ---------------

-Using an IDE is highly recommended to develop MicroEJ projects, as it makes the development more confortable and increases the productivity.
+Using an IDE is highly recommended for developing MicroEJ projects, making the development more comfortable and increasing productivity.
 The two following IDEs are supported:

 - `IntelliJ IDEA <https://www.jetbrains.com/idea/>`__ - Minimum supported version is ``2021.2``.